 The headphones generate vibrations and channel them to the malleus, incus, and stapes bones of the middle ear.
 In doing so, the headphones are designed to skip the stage where standard headphones transmit the sound to the eardrums first.

-This is the reason why bone conduction headphones do not have the enormous padded cups worn over the ears.
+This is why bone conduction headphones do not have the enormous padded cups worn over the ears.

-Bone conduction headphones are worn slightly in front of the ears where they channel sound waves into the three bones.
+Bone conduction headphones are worn slightly in front of the ears, channeling sound waves into the three bones.
 The middle ear receives the vibrations and transmits them onwards.

 While all this is happening, your ears will still be actively aware of the surrounding environment.
 There is no noise isolation.